inetum-orleans/docker-devbox-ddb/docs/faq.md

     Read more: [Configuration](configuration.md)

 ??? question "How to customize the configuration for all project on the host ?"
-    You may create a `ddb.yml` configuration file in the `~/.docker-devbox` installation directory.
+    You may create a `ddb.yml` configuration file in the `~/.docker-devbox` installation directory or in your home folder.

     You can also add environment variable matching the property name to override, in UPPERCASE, prefixed with `DDB_` and `.` replaced with `_`.